Basty-devel/SM-Cashier/README.md

 🛡️ Rock-Solid Security: Built with security at its core, SM-Cashier ensures your code is safe while maintaining complete control.
 🌐 Open Source Excellence: Collaborate with a vibrant community of contributors who are as passionate about innovation as you are.
 Key Highlights:
 📈 Scalable Performance which is crossplatform: Optimized for both small teams and enterprise-level projects, ensuring reliability at any scale.
+It runs on Debian and was tested on a Raspberry Pi 4B, which means no license costs for Software and pretty less for hardware.
 ⏱️ Time-Saving Automation: Automate repetitive tasks, minimize errors, and maximize efficiency.
 💬 Active Community Support: Join a thriving ecosystem of users and contributors who are ready to collaborate, solve problems, and innovate together.